 This is why learning music is a very useful skill for youth as it can help them grow in confidence and feel comfortable around people.
 On the other hand, learning music teaches you patience like nothing else will.
 It will be extremely difficult at first and you will want to quit a million times.
 But if you stick with it, you will see much improvement and plenty of rewards for your patience.

 When you play music, more oxygen flows to your brain, which helps you remain focused and avoid fatigue.
-Your creativity also gets better when playing an instrument, and it might even reflect on other creative endeavors in your life.
+Your creativity also gets better when playing an instrument, and it might even reflect on other creative endeavours in your life.
 In short, learning to play an instrument will change your life forever.
 Just be patient and stick with it, and your brain will be much better for it.